 You’ll probably be using your phone for everything f as your travel through Arizona – navigation, music, photos and video and more.
 Be sure to bring a charging cable to plug it into your car so that you don’t wind up stuck in a remote area (or even in a populated area with no navigation).

-Be even more prepared by bringing an external battery pack with you.
+Be even more prepared by bringing this with you.

 Map and/or Arizona guide book